 Dr. Charles Webb, in reviewing a recent performance, stated, “Columbus, Indiana, can be very proud of organizations such as the Columbus Indiana Philharmonic and the Philharmonic Chorus, both of which perform at such a high level of excellence.
 None of these significant accomplishments would be possible, however, without the skilled leadership of David Bowden.
 He is a treasure for this community and indeed for the entire state.”

 David enjoys performing a wide variety of repertoire – from opera to symphonic standards to pops and big band music.
 He especially enjoys educational concerts for schools, hoping to inspire children to choose to learn to play an instrument, believing that making music changes lives.

-Bowden has received five national ASCAP awards for programming, has been broadcast nation-wide many times on Performance Today and other public radio programs, and has guest conducted across the US and in Europe.
-He is a member of the Pi Kappa Lambda National Music Honor Society and is listed in Who’s Who in America and Who’s Who in the World.
-He is a member of the Board of Directors of the Conductors Guild, an international service organization for conductors, and has served as Director of the Conductor’s Guild New Music Project for over a decade.
+Bowden and the Phil have been broadcast nationwide many times on Performance Today and other public media programs, and he has guest conducted across the US and in Europe.
+He is a member of the Pi Kappa Lambda National Music Honor Society and has been listed in Who’s Who in America and Who’s Who in the World for the past 20 years.
+He has served as a member of the Board of Directors of the Conductors Guild, an international service organization for conductors, and served as Director of the Conductor’s Guild New Music Project for almost 20 years.

 David and his wife enjoy traveling and spending time with their children, grandchildren and extended families.